rendello/Auto-Tweetcart/readme.md

 Inspired by the lovely [@bbcmicrobot](https://twitter.com/bbcmicrobot).

 # Development
+Development is done by [@rendello\_](https://twitter.com/rendello_), but help and forking is accepted!
+Build intructions are specific, [see the readme in the source directory](autotweetcart/readme.md).

 ## Contributing
-Thanks for wanting to contribute!
-Keep in mind that this bot is built specifically for LXC on Ubuntu.

-Please get in touch before putting in a PR.
+Please get in touch before putting in a PR or stress-testing the bot.

 This project uses:
 - [Semantic versioning](https://semver.org),